North Berwick's Golfing Pioneers|

 Knollwood Country Club, New York, USA

-recommended Tom Warrender from North Berwick as professional and greenkeeper to look after their new 18 hole course.
-Warrender arrived in March 1896
+he may have recommended Tom Warrender from North Berwick as professional and greenkeeper to look after their new 18 hole course.
+Warrender

 In June 1896 The New York Times reported on a match played at Knollwood Country Club between Thomas Warrender the greenskeeper and Willie